MrAlecJohnson/cms_tinkering/README.md

 I considered an approach that made the changes to dev, then copied parts of the content model from dev to qa, then from qa to production.
 But this seemed riskier: dev might contain other content model changes that we don't want to copy over to qa or production.

-**content_model_methods.rb**, full of reusable methods for making changes to the content model json files.
+**content_model_methods.rb** will contain reusable methods for making changes to the content model json files.
+Not much there yet.

+**bugfix.rb** was something I put together to test the bug in the Contentful management gem.
+There's an open issue about this at https://github.com/contentful/contentful-management.rb/issues/211